simplifiedcourses/simplifiedcourses.github.io/_posts/2022-11-15-angular-change-detection-cheat-sheet-explained.md

 ![](/assets/angular-change-detection-cheat-sheet-explained/angular-change-detection-cheat-sheet-simplified-4.png)

 ### appRef.tick() with dirty marked views and OnPush strategy on child components

-Here we visualise how the `OnPush` strategy will work when child components are marked with `LViewFlags.dirty`.
+Here we visualize how the `OnPush` strategy will work when child components are marked with `LViewFlags.dirty`.
-Here we can see the biggest performance optimisation.
+Here we can see the biggest performance optimization.
 This shows exactly how the `OnPush` strategy can conditionally run Change Detection on only the views that need it.

 ![](/assets/angular-change-detection-cheat-sheet-explained/angular-change-detection-cheat-sheet-simplified-5.png)